Is there a deadline to submit an essay?

 How can I improve my essay before I submit it?

-First, make sure your essay is framed in a concrete belief or conviction (we receive many wonderful essays that contain no statement of belief).
-Then, tell us a compelling story about how you came to hold that belief, or a time that belief was challenged, or how that belief shapes your daily activities.
+First, tell us a compelling story about how you came to hold an important personal belief—something that guides your daily living.
+Your story can illustrate a time that belief was challenged, or how that belief shapes your daily activities.
 Try sharing one belief instead of composing a list of all of your beliefs.
+Just make sure your essay is about your own experiences, not simply an opinion about a social issue.

 How do I know you received my essay?